Create a Knowledge Base in 5 Steps

 • Knowledge management features to keep content up to date.

-• Integrations with Slack and MS Teams to make sure your team actually uses Tettra
+• Integrations with Slack to make sure your team actually uses Tettra

 It’s free to get started and to create an internal knowledge base with your team.